neptune1997/RandomWalkSurvey/RandomWalk论文update/quantum_walk_overview.md

 2. continuous time quantum walk

    The original purpose of  continuous time quantum walk is  to speed up many a algorithm using classic random walks.
-The concept of continuous time quantum walk was first presented by Farhi et al. in 1997.[Quantum computation and Decision tree] The authors exploit quantum walk in the decision tree algorithm instead of classic random walk to .
+The concept of continuous time quantum walk was first presented by Farhi et al. in 1997.[Quantum computation and Decision tree] The authors exploit quantum walk in the decision tree algorithm instead of classic random walk .
 Different from discrete time quantum walk, continuous time quantum walk don't need a coin space $\mathcal{Hc}$, taking place entirely in the _Hilbert_ space $\mathcal{Hp}$.[quantum random walks - an introductory overvew] .
 The idea of continuous time quantum walk is from continuous random walk.
 The continuous time random walk can be defined as $P(t) = exp(-Ht)P(0)$.
 Similarly, the unitary time evolution operator of continuous time quantum walk is

    $\hat{U}(t)=exp(-i\hat{H}t) $ .